 Iowa Aptitude of Algebra Readiness Assessment - Students in 7th grade are administered this assessment to provide the school with additional data for determining eligibility for enrollment in the Algebra program during their 8th grade year.

-High School Aptitude Placement Test (HSAPT) - All 8th grade students take the high school placement test in class during the school day on a date determined by the Diocese of Arlington (usually administered in early December).
-This data is used as part of the application process for placement in diocesan high schools.
-Eighth grade teachers review only the format and style of the high school placement test with their students.
+High School Aptitude Placement Test (HSAPT) - All 8th grade students take the high school placement test on a school day in their classroom n a date determined by the Diocese of Arlington (usually early December).
+This data is used as part of the application process for placement in Diocesan high schools.
+Eighth grade teachers review only the format and style of the high school placement test with their students prior to administration.